mebeim/aoc/2020/README.md

 Before we begin writing any more code, we need to think about which data structure to use to hold information about cells.
-It's important to notice that we can expand in *any* of the three dimensions, so using matrixes (i.e. nested `list`s) to represent each level of our 3-dimensional space is not as simple as it looks.
+It's important to notice that we can expand in *any* of the three dimensions, so using matrices (i.e. nested `list`s) to represent each level of our 3-dimensional space is not as simple as it looks.